-This method introduces built-in feedback, transforming prompt creation into a multi-layered process.
-While AI models can still make mistakes, this approach acts as a buffer against errors.
-In this article, we explore how the Chain of Verification enhances prompt engineering for unparalleled accuracy.
+This method introduces built-in feedback, transforming prompt creation into a layered process.
+While AI models still make mistakes, this approach buffers against errors.
+In this article, we explore how this system elevates prompt engineering for unparalleled accuracy.

 Understanding the Chain of Verification: A Process, Not a Patch